 Other regulatory requirements: In connection with certain natural gas export contracts from the Noroeste basin in Argentina, YPF presented to the Secretariat of Energy the accreditation of the existence of natural gas reserves of that basin in adherence to export permits.
 In case the Secretariat of Energy considers that the natural gas reserves are insufficient, it could resolve the expiration or partial or total suspension of one or several export permits.
-The Secretariat of Energy limited preventively the exportable volumes of natural gas in a 20% by Note No. 1,009/2006.
-All of this is connected with the export authorization given by Resolution No. 167/1997 of the Secretariat of Energy (80% of the maximum exportable quantities still remain).
+Through Note No. 1,009/2006, the Secretariat of Energy limited preventively by 20% the authorized exportable volumes of natural gas under Resolution No. 167/1997 of the Secretariat of Energy (the maximum exportable volumes remain at 80%).
+As of the date of issuance of these financial statements, the Company has renegotiated the gas export contracts related to the mentioned basin and agreed on a compensation amount.
+In case any of the facts previously mentioned take place, the Company would not incur in additional compensation obligations under such contracts.
+Consequently, in YPF's Management opinion, these facts will not have a material adverse effect on future results of operations.